adil77672/recruitment-platform-docs/SYSTEM_DOCUMENTATION.md

 > - ✅ ER diagrams use simplified syntax (relationship labels removed for compatibility)
 > - ✅ All sequence diagrams, state diagrams, and graphs are compatible
 >
-> **⚠️ Important:** The ER diagram (Entity Relationship Diagram) is complex and may occasionally fail to render on GitHub due to size/complexity.
-If you see "Unable to render rich display" for the ER diagram:
+> **⚠️ Important:** The ER diagram has been simplified to a core version (15 key relationships) for better GitHub compatibility.
+The full ER diagram (42 relationships) is provided as code you can copy to https://mermaid.live/.
+If you see "Unable to render rich display":
+> - **The simplified ER diagram** should render correctly on GitHub
-> - **Use the text-based relationships** provided immediately below the diagram
+> - **Use the text-based relationships** provided below for complete details
-> - **Copy the diagram code** to https://mermaid.live/ for online viewing
+> - **Copy the full diagram code** to https://mermaid.live/ for the complete view
 > - **All other diagrams** (18 total) should render correctly
 >
 > **If you see "Unable to render rich display" on GitHub:**